Over 80% of the transactions in the forex market involve the U.S. dollar.

 This is why many countries keep a reserve of U.S. dollars on hand.
 They can make purchases much faster with Greenbacks already in their pocket.

 Countries such as China, Japan, and Australia are examples of heavy importers of oil, and as a result, they keep huge reserves of U.S. dollars in their central banks.
-In fact, China has almost a trillion U.S. dollars in its reserve stockpile!
+In fact, China has over 3 trillion U.S. dollars in its reserve stockpile!

 So what does this all have to do with trading currency crosses?
 Well since most of the world is glued to the U.S. dollar, a majority of trading speculation will be based on one question: